-Over at Singapore’s Toa Payoh branch, Matcha Latte and Matcha Macchiato are available, both priced at $4.10 for the medium cup, and $5.70 for large.
+The Matcha Macchiato and Matcha Latte in Singapore are both priced at $4.10 for the medium cup, and $5.70 for large.

 While the service crew highly recommended 70% as the ideal sugar level, I thought that 25% could have been a better choice.

 It was not overly sweet, while you can still savour the distinct green tea notes.
 For those who like your beverages heavy and milky, this would be for you.

 The Matcha Macchiato had slight bitterness, and was less heavy on the palate.

 Is it me, or the ones sold in Taiwan looked better?

 Blk 490 Lorong 6 Toa Payoh HDB Hub #01-23 Singapore 310490